knewplay/book-programming-essential/computer-fundamentals/chapter3.md

 These operators help us compare values and determine the relationship between them.
 They're fundamental to setting up conditions in our code.

+## Linking Mathematical Conditions to Real-world Scenarios

+Until now, our examples have primarily focused on numbers.
+However, programming isn't confined to mathematical operations.
+Often, the conditions we evaluate are abstract, representing real-world scenarios.
+The logical structure remains consistent, regardless of whether you're comparing numbers or determining whether it's raining.

+For instance:

+**Mathematical Comparison**: 5 > 3 evaluates to True because 5 is, indeed, greater than 3.

+**Real-world Condition:** raining might be a variable in our program representing whether it's raining or not.
+If it's raining, raining is True; if not, raining is False.
+Another variable, temperature, could represent the current temperature.

+> Note: Think of these variables as containers.
+Instead of always having a fixed value, like the number 5, they can hold different values at different times.
+In one scenario, raining might be True, and in another, it might be False.

+In both cases, the underlying principle is evaluating the accuracy or truthfulness of a statement or condition.

+When programming real-world applications, we use variables like raining or temperature to symbolize and manage real-world data.
+Our decision-making constructs and logical operators interact with these variables in the same way they would with pure numbers.

+[4-part Illustration: 1.
+3>2 (True), 2.
+4>4 (False), 3. raining (True), 4. not raining (False)]

+This dynamic nature of variables lets our programs react and make decisions based on the current situation or data, whether that data represents numbers, weather conditions, user inputs, or any other conceivable scenario.

+With this understanding, we can now delve into real-world problems like deciding whether to hold an outdoor event based on the weather forecast.

 ## Practical Problems

 **Problem 1:**